wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Few fixes to solve plugin incompatibility issues
+* Added support to disable all ads on specific page

 = 1.5.0 =
 * Added support to display blocks on all, desktop or mobile devices
 * Added support for new widgets API - one widget for all code blocks with multiple instances